Mohammad Rizwan: International career

 Rizwan made his One Day International (ODI) debut for Pakistan against Bangladesh in April 2015, scoring 67 runs off 58 balls.
 He made his Twenty20 International debut for Pakistan in the same series.
 He made his Test debut for Pakistan against New Zealand on 25 November 2016.
 He was out for a golden duck in his maiden Test innings.

 In August 2018 he was one 33 players awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
 He captained Pakistan's team in the 2018 ACC Emerging Teams Asia Cup.
 Pakistan reached the semi-finals.
 In March 2019, during the second ODI against Australia, Rizwan scored his first century in an ODI match, making 115 runs.

 In November 2019, Rizwan was recalled to the Pakistan team against Sri Lanka.
 He was also selected against Australia later that month, where in the first innings of the First Test it was debated as to whether he was given out on a no ball.
 In the second innings he made 95.

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 However, on 23 June 2020, Rizwan was one of seven players from Pakistan's squad to test positive for COVID-19.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.
 He had an excellent Test series, both with the bat and gloves, managing to score 161 runs with two-half centuries, therefore, cementing his place as first choice wicket-keeper in Test matches, above the returning former captain Sarfaraz Ahmed.
 He was named as Pakistan's player of the Test series.

 In December 2020, Rizwan was named as the captain of Pakistan's Test side for the first match against New Zealand.
-He replaced Babar Azam, after he was ruled out due to an earlier injury.
+He replaced Babar Azam, who was ruled out due to injury.
 In the same tour, he was also added to Pakistan's T20I squad against New Zealand.
 In the 3rd T20I of the series against New Zealand, Rizwan scored his career-best T20I score of 89 to give Pakistan a win and saved them from getting white-washed by New Zealand.